joePichardo/shopifyApp-scheduleChanges/README.md

 ## Todo List

 - Add `stagingThemeName` to account table to keep track of users themes
+- Add button and function to make a backup of settings

 - Show a list of scheduled changes
-    - add alert on delete and revert backup functions to prevent accidental changes
-    - Show history of scheduled change
+    - Show history of deployed scheduled change
     - make pagination for scheduled changes
     - add search function with date ranges